Saniya Sethi

 Usability issue

-Users felt there was a lack of information being provided to them regarding the product, especially with the size guide.
+Lack of information being provided to the users regarding the product, especially with the size guide.

 "There's not a lot of guidance to help me choose a size"